pjmcar23/latin102profile/quiz2.md

 For each sentence in the previous section:

-- translate the relative pronoun into Latin❌ **Find the case by the function of the pronoun in the relative clause.
+- translate the relative pronoun into Latin **Find the case by the function of the pronoun in the relative clause.
 They aren't all subjects.** `confused on this part`
 - identify the antecedent of the pronoun, and its gender and number
-- identify the case of the Latin pronoun, and explain why it is in that case❌
+- identify the case of the Latin pronoun, and explain why it is in that case

-1. qui, Eurytion's brothers, m. pl., nominative, subject of the relative clause. `cum quibus, Eurytion's brothers, m. pl., ablative with a preposition: cum (with) is coupled with an ablative.`
+1. `cum quibus, Eurytion's brothers, m. pl., ablative with a preposition: cum (with) is coupled with an ablative.`
-2. qui, Eurytion, m. sg., nominative: subject of the relative clause. `cui, Eurytion, m. sg., dative: the indirect object of the direct impact.`
+2. `cui, Eurytion, m. sg., dative: the indirect object of the direct impact.`
-3. qui, Eurytion, m. sg., nominative: subject of the relative clause. `cuius, Eurytion, m. sg., genitive: used to show possession.`
-4. qui, Nessum, m. sg., nominative: subject of the relative clause. `quem, Nessum, m. sg., accusative: the direct object of the direct impact.`
+3. `cuius, Eurytion, m. sg., genitive: used to show possession.` 4.`quem, Nessum, m. sg., accusative: the direct object of the direct impact.`
-5. qui, the blood, m. sg., nominative: subject of the relative clause. `quo, the blood, m. sg., ablative:`
+5. `quo, the blood, m. sg., ablative:`
 6. qui, Busiris, m. sg., nominative: subject of the relative clause.
-7. quae, the eagle, f. sg., ablative: being used in an ablative of agent construction within the relative clause. `quam, the eagle, f. sg., accusative direct object of the direct impact`
+7. `quam, the eagle, f. sg., accusative direct object of the direct impact`
 8. qui, Lycus, m. sg., nominative: subject of the relative clause.
-9. qui, Hercules, m. sg., nominative: subject of the relative clause. `cui, Hercules, m. sg., dative: the indirect object of the direct impact.`
+9.`cui, Hercules, m. sg., dative: the indirect object of the direct impact.`
-10. qui, Hercules, m. sg., nominative: subject of the relative clause. `quem, Hercules, m. sg., accusative: direct object of the direct impact.`
+10. `quem, Hercules, m. sg., accusative: direct object of the direct impact.`